FurryFaust/Digital-Flowchart/README.md

 # Digital-Flowchart
-Generate digital flowcharts from binary sequences and can compare them using binary algebra.
+Generate digital flowcharts from binary sequences and can compare them using boolean algebra.

 Live Demo: http://furryfaust.com/digital-flowchart/